hausdorff/davidbalbert.github.com/_posts/2014-07-09-beginners-guide-to-ocaml-beginners-guides.md

 Please, please make this easy on yourself.

-Invest in tooling that will shorten the gap between your writing something, and your compiler telling you it's totally wrong.
+Invest in tooling that will shorten the gap between writing something and the compiler telling you it's totally wrong.

 Follow the
 [RWO installation instructions](https://github.com/realworldocaml/book/wiki/Installation-Instructions)